Warriors-Coding-Team/OER-Cafe/README.md

 ***Links text format***: *'Name of the book'* - *'Name of author.'* The ticked books shows those that have exercises at chapter ends.

-The learning here prepares you to join certificate programs by freeCodeCamp and other instituitions.
+The learning here prepares you to join certificate programs by freeCodeCamp and other institutions.

 ***NB***: This list is currently under maintentance; we will update it by adding more books as days go by.